Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 So perhaps our [ADT](http://en.wikipedia.org/wiki/Algebraic_data_type) is not of the right kind for this job.
 OK, let's try to represent our types just by the functions we need:
+(Many thanks to Jeff Smits from the [Elm mailing list](https://groups.google.com/forum/?fromgroups#!forum/elm-discuss) for this.)

 ```haskell
 -- Base.hs